apache/pulsar/site2/docs/reference-connector-admin.md

 ### `status`

-Check the current status of a Pulsar Source
+Check the current status of a Pulsar Source.

 #### Usage